jinghuazhao/physalia/docs/README.md

 * [GitHub-matters](https://cambridge-ceu.github.io/GitHub-matters/)

-[^longnote]: This is now supersed with direct access with ssh, see notes at GitHub-matters.
+[^1]: This is now supersed with direct access with ssh, see notes at GitHub-matters.